mnavarrocarter/mnavarro.dev/content/posts/php-efficient-reporting.md

 {{< figure src="https://media.giphy.com/media/11ahZZugJHrdLO/giphy-downsized.gif" title="OMG generators are soo cool!" >}}

 ## 4. Prefer easy-to-stream content types
 One of the first things I ask when someone asks me to dump a report from a set of SQL tables is "Can the report be a CSV?", most of the time the answer is an annoying no, because is too complex for the business guy to import a csv file into excel (really?).
-But I try to make mi point anyways.
+But I try to make my point anyways.

 Every content type structured as a tree is hard to stream, specially in PHP.
 I'm mainly talking about `xml` and `json` here.
 As you might know, an excel file is just compressed xml.
 Even really good libraries like [`box/spout`][3] have to do some in-memory cache or temp file gymnastics to stream `.xlsx` files.
 Json files can be streamed as well, but not using the native json extension functions.
 For streaming json in PHP you should use [`violet-php/streaming-json-encoder`][4].
 But the most simple of all formats is the beautiful csv.
 Just line by line streaming: forget about parsing and reading byte per byte.